 Worth getting out of bed for

 The Bowery is a few blocks from the landmark Nuyorican Poets Cafe in Alphabet City, the birthplace of the Nuyorican (a blend of New York and Puerta Rican) poetic movement and a great place to catch energetic slam poetry, theatre and alternative film nights.
+There’s a rabble of galleries in the ‘hood to hang out in: the New Museum curates curious contemporary work, the Elizabeth Street Gallery has an array of sculptures and antiques and James Fuentes has an impressive roll call of talent.
+And the Tenement Museum shows life as it was in the New York of old.

 I’ve lived in New York long enough not to be surprised by the clip at which its neighbourhoods are reinvented.
 But the transformation of the Bowery – named for the eponymous Manhattan artery stretching from the southern edge of Chinatown up to the East Village – is nothing short of shocking.
 America’s original skid row, for more than two centuries it was a slum of last resort for no-hopers of all stripes; a fetid collection of flophouses for the chronically unlucky and inebriated.
 Even as neighboring NoLita and the East Village sprouted blocks of fashion boutiques and trendy bars, the Bowery remained a degenerate no man’s land, seemingly immune to gentrification.
 And then the Bowery Hotel opened.